-1. Wherever "O" appears it means that the requirements are applicable.
+- 1. Wherever "O" appears it means that the requirements are applicable. - 2.
+The superscripts to " \bigcirc " are as follows: - (1) Vapour barriers and adhesives used in conjunction with insulations, as well as the insulation of pipe fittings, for cold service systems, need not be of non-combustible materials, but their exposed surfaces are to have low flame-spread characteristics. - (2) Where the material is fitted on non-combustible bulkheads, ceiling and lining in accommodation and service spaces. - (3) To be applied to those accommodation and service spaces bounded by non-combustible bulkheads, ceiling and linings. - (4) Only in corridors and stairway enclosures serving accommodation and service spaces and control stations. - (5) Applicable to paints, varnishes and other finishes. - (6) Only in corridors and stairway enclosures. - (7) Only in accommodation and service spaces and control stations - Paints, varnishes and other finishes only applies to accommodation spaces, service spaces and control stations as well as stairway enclosures. - As far as window boxes construction is concerned, reference is also to be made MSC/Circ.917 and

-- 2. The superscripts to "O" are as follows: - (1) Vapour barriers and adhesives used in conjunction with insulations, as well as the insulation of pipe fittings, for cold service systems, need not be of non-combustible materials, but their exposed surfaces are to have low flame-spread characteristics. - (2) Where the material is fitted on non-combustible bulkheads, ceiling and lining in accommodation and service spaces. - (3) To be applied to those accommodation and service spaces bounded by non-combustible bulkheads, ceiling and linings. - (4) Only in corridors and stairway enclosures serving accommodation and service spaces and control stations. - (5) Applicable to paints, varnishes and other finishes. - (6) Only in corridors and stairway enclosures. - Paints, varnishes and other finishes only applies to accommodation spaces, service spaces and control stations as well as stairway enclosures. - As far as window boxes construction is concerned, reference is also to be made MSC/Circ.917 and MSC/Circ.917 Add.1.
+MSC/Circ.917 Add.1.